Paul-St-Young/Paul-St-Young.github.io/README.md

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

+## To run locally from fresh Fedora install

+1. `sudo dnf install ruby-devel`  # gem
+2. `sudo dnf install rubygem-bundler`  # bundle
+3. `sudo dnf install redhat-rpm-config`  # redhat-hardened-cc1
+4. Run `bundle install` to install ruby dependencies.
+If you get errors, delete Gemfile.lock and try again.
+5. Run `bundle exec jekyll liveserve` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.

 # Instructions

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)